GabrielF98/GRBSNWebtool/Webtool/static/SourceData/readme.md

 ## Categories available in the webtool
 It is important to note that these headings will not appear in all files.
 They only appear if the original data fits into one of these categories.
 The list is organised by category, then column, then the associated unit columns and units.

+If a 'd' precedes a column name, e.g. `dmag`, this is an error column for the relevant datatype, the units are the same as for the datatype.

 ### Dates and Times
 One or both of these data will be present in each file.